m-bossart/documentation/SMART-DS/Readme.md

 ### Using OpenDSS GUI

 To run powerflow using the OpenDSS GUI, ensure that the profiles folder is downloaded as well as all the opendss folder for the relevant scenarios.
 The opendss files reference the profiles, so maintaining the folder structure is important.
 Open the Master.dss for the sub-region/substation/feeder of interest and run by selecting all lines and pressing Ctl-D (i.e. DO selected lines).
-An example of the output for running the SFO region P27U is shown below, with monitor output of kVA and current asd well as the profile plot at the feeder head of p27uhs0_1247--p27udt387 in substation p27uhs0_1247.
+An example of the output for running the San Francisco region P27U is shown below, with monitor output of kVA and current asd well as the profile plot at the feeder head of p27uhs0_1247--p27udt387 in substation p27uhs0_1247.

 ![dss_run](figures/OpenDSS/feeder.PNG)